RubberNoodles/barrier_crossing/README.md

 Contains `simulate_brownian_harmonic` and `batch_simulate_harmonic` functions in order to simulate a Brownian particle moving over a given free energy landscape dragged by a harmonic trap with schedule specified by Chebyshev polynomials.
 Use `batch_simulate_harmonic` in order to run a simulating functing such as `simulate_brownian_harmonic` in large batches to replicate running large batches of experiments to find different trajectories.

 ### `optimize.py`
+Several different loss functions that one could choose from.
+The main ones coming from

 Training loop using Jarzynski equality error for a single energy difference or multiple energy differences across the landscape (Geiger & Dellago 2010, Engel 2022, Jarzynski 1997), or work used to drag the particle over the landscape as a loss function.

 ### `iterate_landscape.py`
 Iteratively attempt to reconstruct a black box landscape by looping over two tasks: based on a protocol for pulling the molecule, take a large number of simulations to reconstruct an energy landscape.
 Using this energy landscape, optimize a protocol to use to once again simulate and reconstruct.

+## Testing

+There is a variety of tests that can be found in `tests`.